joshualiuxu/qcmi/README.md

 ## Usage

-Please see the document of qcmi.tutorial.r
+Please see the document of qcmi.tutorial.r or view the website https://joshualiuxu.github.io/

 ## Contributing